Filming in Paris: Permits, Studios & Production Logistics

 Mission Cinéma at the Mairie de Paris

-Here is the run-down.
 Mission Cinéma is the single entry point for most public-domain filming in Paris.
 They handle requests for streets, squares, quais, parks, public gardens, and city-owned buildings.
-Standard street shoots with a small footprint (handheld, no truck, no crew base) are mostly clearable in two to three weeks.
-Larger setups — full lighting packages, power packs, picture cars, base camp — extend the lead time to four to six weeks and trigger Préfecture de Police planning.
-Mission Cinéma reviews shoot synopses, neighborhood impact, and the production's local representative before issuing the autorisation de tournage.
+Standard street shoots with a small footprint — handheld, no truck, no crew base — mostly clear in two to three weeks.
+Larger setups run four to six weeks and trigger Préfecture de Police planning.
+These cover full lighting packages, power packs, picture cars, and base camp.
+Mission Cinéma reviews the shoot synopsis, the neighborhood impact, and the production's local representative before issuing the autorisation de tournage.

 Préfecture de Police and Traffic Coordination

 Anything that affects road traffic, needs a security perimeter, or involves stunts, weapons, pyrotechnics, drones, or large crowd scenes routes through the Préfecture de Police.
-Boulevard closures along the Champs-Élysées, Quai François Mitterrand, or the Périphérique are in tech possible but need the longest lead times in the city — eight to twelve weeks is realistic, and some axes are simply not closable during peak commute or fashion-week windows.
-Drone operations also need a DGAC declaration and may need NOTAM planning for flights above 50 metres or near off-limits airspace.
+Boulevard closures along the Champs-Élysées, Quai François Mitterrand, or the Périphérique are technically possible, but they need the longest lead times in the city.
+Eight to twelve weeks is realistic, and some axes are simply not closable during peak commute or fashion-week windows.
+Drone work also needs a DGAC declaration, plus NOTAM planning for flights above 50 metres or near off-limits airspace.

 Heritage Sites and Specialist Authorities

-Filming inside or in the immediate perimeter of major heritage sites — the Louvre, Musée d'Orsay, Centre Pompidou, the Palais Garnier, Notre-Dame, Versailles, Sainte-Chapelle — is ruled by each body's own filming office, not Mission Cinéma.
-Lead times here run six to twelve weeks, location fees are major, and approvals are conditional on shot lists, gear lists, and at times script review.
-For a complete walkthrough of permit types, fees, records, and rejection-recovery tactics, see our Paris permit deep-dive at /blog/filming-permit-city-guide/.
+Filming inside or right beside major heritage sites is ruled by each body's own filming office, not Mission Cinéma.
+That covers the Louvre, Musée d'Orsay, Centre Pompidou, the Palais Garnier, Notre-Dame, Versailles, and Sainte-Chapelle.
+Lead times here run six to twelve weeks, location fees are steep, and approvals depend on shot lists, gear lists, and at times a script review.
+For a full walkthrough of permit types, fees, records, and rejection-recovery tactics, see our Paris permit deep-dive at /blog/filming-permit-city-guide/.

 ACT 03